-Any information provided is confidential, enjoying the special status of ‘‘legal professional privilege’.
+Any information provided to a solicitor is confidential, enjoying the special status of ‘legal professional privilege’.

-An accountant cannot provide this protection and, accordingly, we are able to provide a filter and barrier between you and HMRC.
+An accountant cannot provide this protection and, accordingly, we are able to act as a filter between you and HMRC.

 - Initial assessment of tax liability